 The doctor, the hospital, and the university were all on the take.

 Providing unbiased, helpful dietary advice is obviously not the top priority here.
 The common sense approach of reducing added sugars for weight loss needed to be discredited.
 The Coca Cola Company knew just the doctors to do it.

 Funding sources have enormous implications on study results.
 In a study that looked specifically at soft drinks, the authors found that accepting funds from companies increased the likelihood of a favorable result by approximately 700%.

 While doctors enjoyed their blood money, patients suffered the indignities of obesity and diabetes.
 Meanwhile, honest physicians read these highly circulated and respected journals.
 Trusting the “experts” within their pages, they would naively pass on these lies to their own patients.
-While doctors, hospitals and research institutions counted their cash, patients went on dialysis, went blind, and had their feet chopped off from diabetes complications.
+Thus, while doctors, hospitals and research institutions counted their cash, patients went on dialysis, went blind, and had their feet chopped off from diabetes complications.

 Who betrayed us?
 None other than our own medical associations, our own doctors.
 We trusted these medical associations to have our best interests at heart.
-They repaid us with the ultimate betrayal.
+They therefore repaid us with the ultimate betrayal.